About us

 Co-founder of Sweet Life, living with Type 1 diabetes

-Bridget McNulty is a published author, co-founder of Sweet Life and one of South Africa’s most trusted diabetes voices.
-She is also the co-founder of SA Diabetes Advocacy and the Diabetes Alliance, and a member of the IDF Blue Circle Voices.
+Bridget McNulty is an internationally published author, co-founder of Sweet Life and one of South Africa’s most trusted diabetes voices.
+She is also the co-founder and current chairperson of SA Diabetes Advocacy, a board member of the Diabetes Alliance, and a member of the IDF Blue Circle Voices.
 She often speaks about diabetes on national radio and TV.

 Sweet Life Board